 Minimise Who Has Your Data – Even if you are cautious when using public Wi-Fi and do use a VPN, you are still not entirely secure.
 If you are required to login to access a service, be sure to use a strong, unique password so your data is protected.
 Ideally, use a secondary email address and give the bare minimum level of information.

 The more companies you provide details to, the higher the chances that your data and browsing history will not be used correctly, so try to keep the number of hotspots you register for to a minimum.
 Stick with the chains you use trust and use regularly so that you are not creating multiple new accounts.

 Many phone companies offer free Wi-Fi hotspots to their customers.
 These may not be any more secure than other networks in terms of encryption, but are a way to get online without registering for a new platform.

 Browse Smart – In July 2018, Google began flagging sites not running HTTPS as ‘not secure’ to encourage all sites to use a secure encryption on their pages.
 HTTPS sites provide another layer of protection, making it harder for your data to be seen by undesirable people.

 While sites that are still running HTTP might simply be slow to adopt changes, browsing these sites on public Wi-Fi is making intercepting your data that little bit easier.

-When browsing take a cautious approach and consider your activity as if you are being watched.
+When browsing takes a cautious approach and considers your activity as if you are being watched.
 Do not log into personal accounts, especially for banking and shopping, and try to avoid downloading or sharing files.